fable-compiler/samples-pixi/README.md

 - Add the information about your sample to `public/samples.json5`: id, entry file (usually the .fsproj), title and description; in one of the three categories: "games", "visual" or "productivity".
 - Add one folder named after the id of the sample to `src` directory and another one to `public`.
 The first one will contain the F# (and maybe JS) source files, while the second contains the public assets for the sample (like index.html, images, etc).
 - Add the project to the `Fable.Samples.sln` solution: `dotnet sln add src/my-sample/My.Sample.fsproj`

+## Upgrading Fable
+Because sometimes you need that extra new feature from latest Fable release ;)
+- `.paket/paket update`

+or
+- `.paket/paket update --group Main`

+and so on...

+Please have a look to packages in `paket.dependencies` file